 - What resources are available in your community to help support your multicultural family?

 - Are you willing to face the tough stuff in your child’s history and come to terms with how it makes you feel?

-- Do you think you’ll be able to talk to your child about his or her early life experiences in a way that doesn’t label or blame them or their birth family?
+- Do you think you’ll be able to talk to your child about their early life experiences in a way that doesn’t label or blame them or their birth family?

-- Do you understand that if your child has experienced abuse, he or she may still love their birth family and have positive memories of them?
+- Do you understand that if your child has experienced abuse, they may still love their birth family and have positive memories of them?
 In what way are you willing to honor these feelings?